 - 2.1.
-The PAC Understanding will only be considered valid once executed by both the City Planner/Planning Technician and the Owner/Agent - 2.2.
-If the PAC Understanding is not signed and returned by the Owner/Agent, it is considered null and void.
-As part of a complete application submission, we require an executed PAC Understanding.
-Applications will not be accepted without the signed PAC Understanding. - 2.3.
-The Development Planning Department assumes no responsibility for external partners (MTO, TRCA, York Region, Railways, Bombardier, NavCanada, TTC, etc.) that do not provide their submission requirements and/or comments prior to the PAC Meeting or the PAC Understanding being executed. - 2.4.
-If comments and requirements are received after the date of execution of the PAC Understanding, these items shall form a part of a complete application.
+The Understanding will only be considered valid once executed by both the City staff representative and the Applicant and prior to the PAC expiration date. - 2.2.
+If the Understanding is not signed and returned by the Applicant, or if the expiration date passes without the City receiving an extension request, it is considered null and void.
+As part of a complete application submission, the City requires a valid Understanding.
+Applications will not be accepted without the valid Understanding. - 2.3.
+The Planning Departments assume no responsibility for external partners (Provincial Ministries, Conservation Authorities, York Region, abutting Municipalities, Railways, NavCanada, Metrolinx, Toronto Transit Commission (TTC), Utility Providers, School Boards, etc.) that do not provide their submission requirements and/or comments prior to the PAC Meeting or the Understanding being executed. - 2.4.
+If comments and requirements are received after the date of execution of the Understanding, these items shall be appended to the Understanding and form a part of a complete application submission.